o-k-l-l-a/SSH-SOCKS5-Tunnel/README.md

 ## ⚙️ Configuration

-* Add your SSH servers to `servers.json` using the Telegram bot command `/ssh` or manually edit the file with entries like:
+Add your SSH servers in `servers.json`.
+You can either use the Telegram bot command `/ssh` or manually edit the file like this:

 ```json
 [